junglok/tem-docs/docs/guide.rst

 .. code-block:: bash

-  #PBS -q tem
+  #PBS -q batch

 **Job log files**
 ~~~~~~~~~~~~~~~~~
 When Torque executes an user's job, Torque creates 2 different types of log files (standard output stream and standart error stream) by default.
-If the job's name is "my_first_job" and the submitted job ID is "123456", you can find 2 files (my_first_job.o123456 and my_first_job.e123456) that are created in the job execution base directory.
+If the job's name is "jobName" and the submitted job ID is "123456", you can find 2 files (jobName.o123456 and jobName.e123456) that are created in the job execution base directory.
 You can also merge the two streams into one file using "-j oe" option.
-In that case, my_first_job.o1234567 file contains the standard error stream.
+In that case, jobName.o1234567 file contains the standard error stream.

 .. code-block:: bash